 In Onyx Class, it is expected that ALL pupils use legible, neat joined up handwriting in ALL areas of the curriculum.
 Each child needs their own blue Friction pen.
 If you are struggling to buy them, please send in £2 to Mrs Cotterell as she has a secret stash of them in her cupboard!

 We are passionate about physical activity in Year 5&6 and strive to get active and outdoors as much as possible.
-Our assigned PE afternoon every week is a Friday, so children are allowed to come to school wearing their kit for the duration of the day.
-Please make sure that they wear a white T-shirt, black or navy shorts/jogging bottoms and either our school jumper or a black/navy hoody.
+Our assigned PE afternoons every week are Tuesdays & Thursdays, so children are allowed to come to school wearing their kit for the duration of the day.
+Please make sure that they wear a white T-shirt, black or navy shorts/jogging bottoms and either our school jumper or hoody.
 No Football kits should be worn.
-In addition to Fridays, we include an additional session of activity every day.
+In addition to these sessions, we try to include an additional session of activity every day.
 This is important in order to keep the children (and staff) fresh, help them to transition back into school after home-schooling, to maintain positive mental health and attitudes and to ensure all our children understand the importance of daily activity/exercise in order for them to forge good habits for future life.

 memories for life!
 Following a spelling test, your child will highlight their spellings in their diaries pink or green depending on how they did.
 If there are any green spellings, please set aside a time at home to practice these and ensure they go back and practice these throughout the year.
 Again, this is vital to help aid memory retention.